-Some of our readers have asked us to write a post on how you can enjoy photography on a small budget, so I wanted to put together a post with some of my own suggestions because I have been there, done that (still doing it, to be honest).
+Some of our readers have asked us to write a post on how you can enjoy photography on a small budget, so I wanted to put together a post with some of my own suggestions because I have definitely been there and done that (and still doing it, to be honest)!

 When I first got into photography, I had very little money to spend on anything besides my initial DSLR purchase.
-You often hear photographers, both professionals and amateurs touting the, "spend the extra money, you won't be sorry" mantra when it comes to gear, but the truth of the matter is, not everyone always has hundreds of dollars to drop on equipment.
+You will often hear photographers, both professionals and amateurs saying "spend the extra money, you won't be sorry" when it comes to gear, but the truth of the matter is, not everyone always has hundreds or thousands of dollars to drop on equipment.

 Here are some tips that will help you stretch your hard-earned money as far as you can, while still enjoying photography to its fullest.

 Get this: taking a webinar or workshop, even though these two things cost money, can actually save you money in the long run!